lixiangz/dripdrop/frontend/dripdrop/README.md

 2. **View Results**: See the generated SQL, any warnings, and the query results in formatted tables
 3. **Run Evals**: Click "Run Evals" to execute all evaluation test cases and see pass/fail results

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-1. Push your code to GitHub
-2. Import the project in Vercel
-3. Set the `NEXT_PUBLIC_API_URL` environment variable to your deployed backend URL
-4. Deploy!

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.